joshgerdes/jekyll-uno/_posts/2022-08-18-microsoft-azure-cost-optimization-tasks.md

 A key benefit of the cloud is the ability to scale dynamically.
 The workload cost should scale linearly with demand.

 You can save costs through automatic scaling.
 Consider the usage metrics and performance to determine the number of instances.
-Choose smaller instances for a highly variable workload and scale out to get the required level of performance, rather than up.
+Choose smaller instances for a highly variable workload and scale out to get the required level of performance rather than up.
 This choice will enable you to make your cost calculations and estimates granular.

 ##### Pay for the consumption

 Adopt a leasing model instead of owning infrastructure.
 Azure offers many SaaS and PaaS resources that simplify the overall architecture.
-The cost of hardware, software, development, operations, security, and data center space is included in the pricing model.
+The cost of hardware, software, development, operations, security, and data centre space is included in the pricing model.
 Also, choose pay-as-you-go over fixed pricing.
-That way, as a consumer, you're charged for only what you use.
+That way, you're charged for only what you use as a consumer.

 ##### Right resources, the right size

-Choose the right resources that are aligned with business goals and can handle the performance of the workload.
+Choose the right resources aligned with business goals and can handle the workload's performance.

 An inappropriate or misconfigured service can impact the cost.

 For example, building a multi-region service when the service levels don't require high availability or geo-redundancy will increase cost without any reasonable business justification.
 Certain infrastructure resources are delivered as fix-sized building blocks.
-Ensure that these blocks are adequately sized to meet capacity demand, and deliver expected outcomes.
+Ensure that these blocks are adequately sized to meet capacity demand and deliver expected outcomes.

 ##### Monitor and optimize

-Treat cost monitoring and optimization as a process, rather than a point-in-time activity.
+Treat cost monitoring and optimization as a process rather than a point-in-time activity.
 Conduct regular cost reviews and measure and forecast the capacity needs so that you can provision resources dynamically and scale with demand.
 Review the cost management recommendations and take action.

 Today, we will focus on **Monitor and optimize**.